sho-mb/login-example-Nuxt3/README.md

 # login-example-Nuxt3

-Nuxt 3 No backend login example
+Nuxt 3 No backend login example APP

-Using Zod for validation
+Using Zod for validation login ID and Password

-#Page
-- Register
-- Login
-- Top

-Only one acc can be registed.
+Only one acc can be registered.
 Acc infromation will write in Data/data.json

+Save login user in session with login ID via using Nuxt-Auth-Module Protect path with **middleware**

+#Page Structure

+- Register (no auth)
+- Login (no auth)
+- Top (with auth => '/')